petark7/tajmaut/README.md

 ## About
-⭐ Checkout the live demo of the app [here](https://tajmaut.z1.web.core.windows.net/). **(notice: due to the nature of the website, the home page will not load properly since it has no events for the upcoming days)**

 Tajmaut is an event organizing web app allowing venues to create events and customers to make reservations.
 It also includes tracking of reservation status.

 ## Screenshots